At Retirement and the future

 On this page

 Pension Income Drawdown is the main alternative to purchasing an annuity.
-It can be more suitable once you have sufficient secure and low-risk income to sustain your essential lifestyle needs.
+It can be more suitable once you have enough secure income to pay for your essential lifestyle needs.

-Drawdown gives income flexibility giving you maximum control of your pension fund.
+Drawdown gives income flexibility and maximum control of your pension fund.

 Examples of Pension Drawdown